rgwch/elexis-ungrad/README.md

 # Elexis-Ungrad 2026

+**Important**: For users un Switzerland, update is required to be able to use the new Tardoc Tariff.

-**Note**: Beginning with this branch The Elexis Ungrad plugins are built against Branch 3.13 of elexis-3-core and elexis-3-base.
+**Note**: Beginning with this branch The Elexis Ungrad plugins are built against Branch 3.13 of elexis-3-core and elexis-3-base and require Java 21.

 The repositories https://github.com/rgwch/elexis-3-core and https://github.com/rgwch/elexis-3-base can still have some differences to their respective https://github.com/elexis/elexis-3-xx equivalents, but these are rather some small quick fixes and adaptations.